Last updated: August 28, 2023

-The Princes Rock Lookout is one of the best lookout points in the Wentworth Falls area, with fantastic views of the waterfall itself as well as of the valley below and surrounding escarpments.
+The Princes Rock Lookout is one of the best lookout points in the Wentworth Falls area, with fantastic views of the waterfall, the valley, and the surrounding escarpments.

-To reach this beautiful, but somewhat hidden, lookout, you have to follow the short Princes Rock walking track that starts from Sir H Burrell Drive.
+To reach this beautiful but somewhat hidden lookout, you have to do the short Princes Rock walking track that starts from Sir H Burrell Drive.

-Simply look out for the signs, and the lookout is pretty easy to find via the scenic walking track through bushland.
+Look out for the signs, and once you’re on the walking track, the lookout is pretty easy to find.

 4. Wentworth Falls Lookout